 DOSAGE AND ADMINISTRATION

-When BUSULFEX (busulfan) Injection is administered as a component of the BuCy conditioning regimen prior to bone marrow or peripheral blood progenitor cell replacement, the recommended doses are as follows:
+as a conditioning regimen prior to bone marrow or peripheral blood progenitor

 DO NOT USE POLYCARBONATE SYRINGES OR POLYCARBONATE FILTER NEEDLES WITH BUSULFEX.

-As with other cytotoxic compounds, caution should be exercised in handling and preparing the solution of BUSULFEX.
+BUSULFEX is a cytotoxic drug.
+Follow applicable special handling and disposal procedures.
 Skin reactions may occur with accidental exposure.
-The use of gloves is recommended.
+Use gloves when preparing BUSULFEX.
 If BUSULFEX or diluted BUSULFEX solution contacts the skin or mucosa, wash the skin or mucosa thoroughly with water.

-BUSULFEX is a clear, colorless solution.
-Parenteral drug products should be visually inspected for particulate matter and discoloration prior to administration whenever the solution and container permit.
-If particulate matter is seen in the BUSULFEX vial the drug should not be used.
+Visually inspect parenteral drug products for particulate matter and discoloration prior to administration whenever the solution and container permit.
+Do not use if particulate matter is seen in the BUSULFEX vial.

-BUSULFEX must be diluted prior to use with either 0.9% Sodium Chloride Injection, USP (normal saline) or 5% Dextrose Injection, USP (D5W).
-The diluent quantity should be 10 times the volume of BUSULFEX, so that the final concentration of busulfan is approximately 0.5 mg/mL.
-Calculation of the dose for a 70 kg patient, would be performed as follows:
+BUSULFEX must be diluted prior to intravenous infusion with either 0.9% Sodium Chloride Injection, USP (normal saline) or 5% Dextrose Injection, USP (D5W).
+The diluent quantity should be 10 times the volume of BUSULFEX, so that the final concentration of busulfan is approximately 0.5 mg per mL.
+Calculation of the dose for a 70 kg patient would be performed as follows: